Lamekhova/-voting-app/README.md

-Voting system for deciding where to have lunch.
+Voting system for deciding where to have lunch
 ==================

 Task: Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.